chrismason/vscode-vsts-extension-react/README.md

 # VSCode / React / Office UI Fabric VSTS Extension
-Small project to show building an end-to-end VSTS extension using React and [https://dev.office.com/fabric](Office UI Fabric).
+Small project to show building an end-to-end VSTS extension using React and [Office UI Fabric](https://dev.office.com/fabric).

 ## Sample overview
-The idea behind this sample is to build a hub extension on the Work area of VSTS that would allow users to enter [http://www.scaledagileframework.com/value-streams](value streams) into VSTS.
+The idea behind this sample is to build a hub extension on the Work area of VSTS that would allow users to enter [value streams](http://www.scaledagileframework.com/value-streams) into VSTS.
 In this implementation, the value streams are mocks only and no data is being persisted to the backend databases.
 This is not meant for production use and is only intended to be used for illustrative purposes.
 This is also not meant to be the definitive example of how to build optimal React code.
 There are plenty of other examples out there that go into best practices around building React applications.

 # Getting started
 - Install VS Code from [here](https://code.visualstudio.com/)